To report Elder Abuse/Neglect, call Protective Services at 1-800-490-8505

 OPTIONS is a program for individuals that need assistance with personal care in the home such as bathing or dressing assistance.
 Generally, individuals on the OPTIONS program have need for only a few hours of help per week.
 A free assessment is done to determine eligibility.

-What is the Family Caregiver program?
+What is the Caregiver program?

-Family Caregiver Support programs are designed to reduce caregiver stress and burden in caring for an older adult.
+Caregiver Support programs are designed to reduce caregiver stress and burden in caring for an older adult.
 Reimbursement may be provided for services and supplies needed to reduce stress and burden to a primary caregiver.

 How do I find out if my parents qualify for services?